 Three areas are seen as particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These three areas, the prime areas, are:

 We also support the children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

 We provide a balance of adult led and child initiated activities in order for children to develop effectively and to give them the best chance of obtaining good level of development at the end of Upper Foundation.
 The outdoor environment is a very special part of the Foundation Stage curriculum and both the Lower and Upper Foundation classes use the specially equipped outdoor areas which are planned for and in constant use.

 Key Stage 1 & 2

-In Key Stage 1 we encourage children to learn in an exciting, creative and supportive environment.
+In Key Stage 1 and 2 we encourage children to learn in an exciting, creative and supportive environment.
 Each child is treated as an individual and encouraged to take control of their own learning.
 Being a team player and working collaboratively within class enables children to build important social skills.

 Years 3 and 4

 In Years 3 and 4, children are met with new challenges and are expected to work with greater independence and concentration.
 We make all aspects of learning fun, creating a vibrant environment for the children to learn in.

 The children at St Peter's and Clifton love to learn and that is created through many different opportunities that they are given.
 In Years 3 and 4 the children take part in several school visits, for example in year 3 a visit to Whitby and in year 4 a local visit to the coal mining museum.
 There are also several themed day, which excite the children and aid their learning.